No-Cost Coronary Artery Calcium Score Test

-University Hospitals Harrington Heart & Vascular Institute offers a test called cardiac CT imaging for coronary artery calcium scoring.
+University Hospitals Harrington Heart & Vascular Institute offers a screening test called cardiac CT imaging for coronary artery calcium scoring.
 This test has been shown by many studies in medical literature to predict future risk of heart attack.
-While coronary artery scoring is costly at other health systems and generally not covered by insurance and can be quite costly.
-However, UH Harrington Heart & Vascular Institute is the only program offering this test to you at no cost.
+While coronary artery scoring is costly at other health systems and generally not covered by insurance, University Hospitals offers the test at no cost.

 What is Coronary Artery Calcium Scoring?